njwest/react-native-weather/readme.md

-## react-native-weather: A dynamic weather widget for React Native apps
+## react-native-weather: A dynamic weather component for React Native apps

 react-native-weather provides a React Native `<WeatherWidget />` component that takes in props and generates a widget containing the current weather conditions, temperature, and chance of precipitation for a given location via the DarkSky.net weather API.